kubedb/docs/docs/concepts/databases/mysql.md

 ### spec.configSource

 `spec.configSource` is an optional field that allows users to provide custom configuration for MySQL.
 This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).
-So you can use any kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/guides/mysql/configuration/using-custom-config.md).
+So you can use any Kubernetes supported volume source such as `configMap`, `secret`, `azureDisk` etc. To learn more about how to use a custom configuration file see [here](/docs/guides/mysql/configuration/using-custom-config.md).

 ### spec.podTemplate

 KubeDB allows providing a template for database pod through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for MySQL database.
+KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for the MySQL database.

-KubeDB accept following fields to set in `spec.podTemplate:`
+KubeDB accepts the following fields to set in `spec.podTemplate:`

 - metadata:
   - annotations (pod's annotation)